-- 1. The expose students to both the abstraction and details of file systems. - 2.
-To provide students with contemporary knowledge in parallel and distributed computing. - 3.
-To focus on performance and flexibility issues related to systems design decisions. - 4.
-Introduce a variety of methodologies and approaches for reasoning about concurrent and distributed programs.
+- The abstraction and details of file systems. - Contemporary knowledge in parallel and distributed computing. - Performance and flexibility issues related to systems design decisions. - Variety of methodologies and approaches for reasoning about concurrent and distributed programs.

 Course Outcomes: After completing the course, the students will be able to,